Manu22-cloud-cell/ImpactKart-Charity-Donation-Platform-Backend/README.md

 # ImpactKart – Charity Donation Platform (Backend)

-ImpactKart is a backend-driven charity donation platform built using Node.js, Express, and Sequelize.
+ImpactKart is a Full Stack charity donation platform built using Node.js, Express, and Sequelize and deployed on the AWS EC2.
 It allows users to donate to verified charities, charities to manage impact reports, and admins to moderate the platform.

 ---